Academic AdvisingBack To Top

 A student who misses a final examination risks receiving an F grade for the course.
 Students are held to the standard, as outlined in the instructor's attendance policy, which is distributed at the beginning of each term.
 In addition, make-up examinations are at the discretion of the instructor, as outlined in the instructor’s attendance policy.Back To Top

-All official grades are entered by the primary instructor of the course into CheckMarq, not D2L, by the grading deadline for each session, as published in the University Academic Calendar.
+All official grades are entered by the primary instructor of the course into CheckMarq (not D2L), by the grading deadline for each session, as published in the University Academic Calendar and are based on the work students completed during the session in which the class was offered.
+Once a final permanent grade is assigned, no additional work may be submitted.
 While other approved personnel of the university may assist the faculty in grade submission on the university’s course management system (D2L); only the primary instructor may enter and approve the grades in CheckMarq.
 Note: Students other than TAs assigned to either teach or assist in a particular class are not considered 'approved personnel' for assisting with grades, even if trained on FERPA.Back To Top

 Family Education Rights and Privacy Act (FERPA)